 Suppose that $n \le f + 1$.
 Then there is no n-process agreement algorithm for the partially synchronous model that guarantees f-failure termination, in which all non-faulty processes always decide strictly before time Ld + (f - 1)d.

-Proof See Section 25.5 of the honeycomb book.
+Proof See Section 25.5 of Nancy Lynch's book.